-Regardless of your interior style, all windows look better with at least some kind of a window treatment.
+Regardless of your interior style, all windows look better with at least some kind of a window treatment, with a window blind for instance.
 Even the simplest curtains can enhance your style and create a more intimate atmosphere.
 So, if you feel like your windows need a fresh treatment, here are a few stylish window treatment ideas you can try out.
 All of them are quite easy to pull off and will not break the bank, so feel free to give them a shot.

 You can easily create an ombre effect on your curtains with some bleach and water.
 One popular design is stripes.
 For this, you should soak the bottom two-thirds of a colored curtain in a 50-50 solution of bleach and water.
 Hold it in until it reaches a desired lighter shade (it usually takes about 5-6 minutes) and let it dry.
 Next, leave the bottom third of the curtain in the bleach until completely white and then dry it.
 Now you should have an ombre curtain with three different shades!
 For the best result, opt for natural, dyed fabrics like cotton or linen.
 The 100% synthetic fibers are usually colorfast, so they might not be the best option.

 Geometric shapes are very popular today and they fit in with any interior design.
 So, if you want to add some stylish symmetry to your home, you can easily do it with chevron shades.
 Grab a plain shade, create chevron stripes with painter’s tape and use a roller to transfer paint onto fabric.
 Once everything is dry, remove the tape and install your new geometric shades.
 You can go crazy with the design (opt for a small pattern or a big one) and find a shade that complements your color palette nicely.
 For instance, white and gray are the perfect choice if you’re going for a contemporary look.